YJZFlora/Fall_Detection_Deep_Learning_Model/README.md

 * Tensorflow
 * pandas
 * Numpy
 4. get the directory of body landmark json files, copy it.
-(Some generated body landmark files has been included in /samples
+(Some generated body landmark files has been included in samples)

 eg, Fall_Detection_Deep_Learning_Model/samples/bodylandmark/adl-01-cam0